Attractors, entropy, and the arrow of time in data space

 - converge toward a stationary configuration,

-then cosmic acceleration can be described as entropic relaxation, not as a fundamental interaction.
+then cosmic acceleration may admit an interpretation as entropic relaxation, not as a fundamental interaction.

-ΛCDM appears naturally as a stationary state, not necessarily as a source-driven solution.
+ΛCDM may be viewed as a stationary state in this description, not necessarily as a source-driven solution.

 A final caution